Licentiate in TCM

 - Graduates can join the Professional body, the PRTCM, whose members are recognised by VHI, and the other main Health Insurance providers in Ireland.

-- The Lic.TCM is regarded by Guangzhou University of Chinese Medicine as equivalent to a B.Sc degree for direct entry to the 2 year part time Master of Chinese Medicine degree.
+- The Lic.TCM is regarded by Guangzhou University of Chinese Medicine as equivalent to a B.Sc degree for direct entry to a 2 year part time Master of Chinese Medicine degree.

 - We have had successful graduates every year since we began.